juniorsundarCasual/TGT/vault/volume-4.chapter-247.md

 At that time, the unofficial battle royale would commence in which the claims for each stall would be challenged where the winner would gain its ownership.
 Once the last registered sect made it to the location, the first fight sprung off - it was for the very first stall by the entrance.

-One thing Guy learned about these battle royale fights for stall right was that a Sect Leader could not take part it in - only a sect member could represent their sect.
+One thing Guy learned about these battle royale fights for stall right was that a Sect Leader or Elder could not take part it in - only a sect member could represent their sect.
 After all, this would act as an opportunity to show off a sect's strength for the public - a sect's Leader had to be strong.
 Speaking of public, a crowd consisting of random passers-by and parties interested in joining a Sect was starting to form and observe the fights.

 Twenty youths strode up the steps to the combat arena.